ZDF-OSS/cdk-aws-wafv2-geofence-lib/API.md

 -------
 ## TL;TR;

-Use our component by installing the module and using our component in your code:
+Use our construct by installing the module and using our construct in your code:

 ```sh
 npm install cdk-aws-wafv2-geofence-lib